thosakwe/samurai/README.md

 * Enhanced Web scraping (perhaps with [Rapier](https://github.com/thosakwe/rapier))
 * Existing JS libraries that cannot be easily ported can be wrapped (I'm looking at you, Hammer, and esprima!)
+* Server-side rendering of compiled JS apps
+  * Will require a headless DOM for Samurai